ably77/gehc-gateway-poc-runbook/README.md

 echo "http://${ENDPOINT_HTTP_GW_MGMT}"
 ```

-Alternatively you can also apply the `RouteTable` to the gateway on 443 instead
+Alternatively you can also apply the `RouteTable` to the gateway on 443 instead by selecting the `spec.virtualGateway.name: north-south-gw-443`
 ```bash
 kubectl apply --context ${MGMT} -f- <<EOF
 apiVersion: networking.gloo.solo.io/v2